seveas/git-spindle/docs/bitbucket.rst

 repository names and refs.
 For example: `master:bin/git-bb`, `git-spindle:master:bin/git-bb` or `seveas/git-spindle:master:bin/git-bb`.

-.. describe:: git bb fork [--ssh|--http] [<repo>]
+.. describe:: git bb fork [--ssh|--http] [--triangular] [<repo>]

 Fork another person's git repository on BitBucket and clone that repository locally.
-Repo can be specified as a (git) url or simply username/repo.
+The repository can be specified as a (git) url or simply username/repo.
 Like with set-origin, the "origin" and "upstream" remotes will be set up too.
+The option :option:`--triangular` can be used for a triangular setup.

+Defaults to cloning from a git url, but this can be overridden.

 Calling fork in a previously cloned-but-not-forked repository will create a fork of that repository and set up your remotes.